 If you have ever walked down the toiletries aisle in a grocery store, you would have noticed many different sanitary products available to help with menstruation.
 From pads to tampons to menstrual cups or even period-proof underwear, these sanitary products serve different women with different preferences.
 There are so many factors that influence a woman’s decision on sanitary products like comfort or the heaviness of flow (how much blood and how often the bleeding occurs during the day).

 Having a period is a big deal.
 Periods are much more than that time of the month that a woman bleeds non-stop and menstruation is not one big dirty secret that women in the world share.
 It is the body self-cleaning in preparation for another ovulation phase in a female body.
 The secrecy and shame associated with menstruation only makes it worse for women.
 Men have a major role to play in normalizing periods and understanding the basics is definitely a step in the right direction.

 Interested in how much periods cost the average woman?
 Here is a quick guide through the $$$.

-Pandia Health is aimed at making women’s lives easier and is the simplest way to get birth control without any hassle.
-Discover an exciting world of taking control of your reproductive system and skipping periods.
+Pandia Health makes women’s lives easier and is the best way to get birth control without having to run to the pharmacy each month or worry about running out of birth control.
+Discover the exciting world of taking control of your reproductive system and skipping periods via #PeriodOptional.